FIRST WOMEN’S MARCH IN TYLER: Movement brings dozens out to take a stand for female leadership

 “I think our voices extend way beyond the home now, not that that’s not an important place for a woman’s voice.
 But I think it’s time for women to step out and have a voice in society,” explained Klueppel.

-One marcher said, women need to know the rights they have now and started utilizing them.
-Continuing to say, one of the ways their voices are heard is by voting.
+One marcher said that “women need to know the rights they have now and start utilizing them.”
+The woman went on to say that one of the most powerful ways to do this is by voting

 This march came during the 100th anniversary of the 19th amendment, allowing women to vote.